 34. And when Jesus got out of the boat, he saw a large crowd, and he was moved with compassion for them because they were like sheep without a shepherd.
 So, he began to teach them many things.

-35. The hour being late by this time, his disciples approached him, saying, “This place is isolated, and the hour is now late.
+¶35.
+The hour being late by this time, his disciples approached him and said, “This is a isolated place, and the time is now late.

-36. Send them away so they may go to the surrounding villages and towns to buy bread for themselves, for they don’t have anything to eat.”
+36. Send them away so they may go to the surrounding villages and towns and buy bread for themselves, for they don’t have anything to eat.”

 37. But he answered and said to them, “You give them something to eat.”
 But they told him, “Are we to go and buy two hundred denarii worth of bread, and give it to them to eat?”

 38. But he said to them, “How many loaves do you have?
 Go and see.”
 And when they had found out, they told him, “Five loaves, and two fish.”

 39. And he commanded them to have everyone sit for a meal by groups on the green grass.